AlexanderAskerov/memo/README.md

 # memo
 A CLI app that helps to memorize foreign words quickly and efficiently.
-The only requisite is practise and repetition ✏
+The only requisites are practice and repetition ✏